Last modified: 4 February 2022

 The following bans may be applied to a User.
 All bans will be publicly noted in the Banned List thread in Announcements & Feedback.

-- 24 hours, 72 hours, 1 week, or 1 month - Issued at the discretion of the Moderators.
+- 24 hours, 72 hours, 1 week, 1 month or 3 months - Issued at the discretion of the Moderators.

 - Permanent - Issued at the discretion of the Committee and subject to a majority vote.
 Egregious behaviour will result in the User’s account receiving a permanent ban.
 Subsequent Committees are free to readmit banned Users as they see fit.
 Alt and spam accounts will receive an automatic permanent ban.